 * * *

-Asthaa Chaturvedi is a journalist.
+Asthaa Chaturvedi (@Pasthaaa) is a journalist.
 She most recently worked with FiveThirtyEight, helping launch a new podcast called “What’s The Point.”
-She is working with ABC News’ bureau in London this fall.
-You can find her on Twitter at @Pasthaaa.
+She is working in the London bureau of ABC News this fall.

-Jenny Luna is a journalist who covers education and subcultures.
+Jenny Luna (@J2theLuna) is a journalist who covers education and subcultures.
 She most recently reported for the Miami Herald and graduated from Columbia Journalism School last year, where she focused on affordable housing and immigration.
-Follow her on Twitter at @J2theLuna.

 Editor’s note: In the interest of Nelson’s security, we’ve withheld his surname.